CityCamp/citycamp.github.io/_pages/about.md

 ## World CityCamp Day

-World CityCamp Day is held annually on the third Saturday in September.
+World CityCamp Day is held on the third Saturday of September.

+While some cities hold CityCamps throughout the year, World CityCamp Day brings together the global CityCamp community to celebrate their efforts.
+Some cities hold official CityCamps at this time, while others use it to plan for a future event.

 ## Format

+CityCamp is an [unconference](http://en.wikipedia.org/wiki/Unconference), where the people attending help plan the schedule.

+* Participants create and organize the agenda, with help from facilitators.
+* Everyone takes part in the sessions instead of just listening.
+* This makes it easier to share ideas and take real action.
-CityCamp is an [unconference](http://en.wikipedia.org/wiki/Unconference) focused on collaboration and innovation for local governments and community organizations.
+* CityCamp focuses on local governments and community groups that affect our daily lives.

-As an unconference, content for CityCamp is not programmed for a passive audience.
-Content (your agenda) is created and organized by participants and coordinated by facilitators.
-Participants are expected to play active roles in sessions.
-This provides an excellent format for creative, open exchange geared toward action.

-CityCamp recognizes that local governments and community organizations have the most direct influence and impact on our daily lives.
-These events seek to create local communities of practice who are dedicated to design, process and technology applications that make cities and other local communities more open and user-friendly.
-CityCamp doesn’t need to be just about technology, but it does tend to be a central thread.
+* The goal is to build local teams that come up with smart ways to improve city life.
+* These ideas often involve design, better processes, and technology.
+* The purpose is to make communities more open, welcoming, and easy to use.
+* Though technology is a big part of CityCamp, it also includes other important topics.

 ## Brand

 CityCamp is an open source [brand](/brand) that exists in the Creative Commons ([license](https://citycamp.com/license)).
-CityCamp is maintained as a pattern that is easily repeatable and for anyone to use.
-This ensures that the pattern is recognizable and that independent organizers don’t misrepresent CityCamp.